nvmsocool/EnvyRealTrace/README.md

-# NVIDIA Vulkan Ray Tracing Tutorial
+# (copy of) NVIDIA Vulkan Ray Tracing Tutorial

+This is a copy of the nvidia tutorial, and will only be used as a place to track my progress through said tutorial.
+Here is the original readme:

 This sample is a simple OBJ viewer in Vulkan, without any ray tracing functionality.
 It is the starting point of the [ray tracing tutorial](https://nvpro-samples.github.io/vk_raytracing_tutorial_KHR/),